RubyMarsden/GriFt/readme.md

 required to ensure accuracy of the result.
 One way to ensure a sufficient number is used is to check that increasing said number doesn't change the Ft value measured within a specified precision.
-Here for a tetragonal prism with pyramidal terminations of height 200 and width and depth 100 a graph is plotted to show the difference in totalFt value calculated when different numbers of sources are used.
+Here for a tetragonal prism with pyramidal terminations of height 200 and width and depth 100 a graph is plotted to show the difference in totalFt value calculated when different numbers of sources are used at different z_cut_off values.

 ![Image of Graph](https://github.com/RubyMarsden/PolishingFt/blob/master/images/Graph.jpg)